 After several years of order growth, orders for our test handling and burn-in related equipment began to decline in the second half of 2006 and this softness carried into 2007.
-Conditions in the semiconductor equipment industry were generally weak in 2007 and remain challenging and we do not expect this to change in the near term.
+Conditions in the semiconductor equipment industry were generally weak in 2007 and have remained challenging during the first six months of fiscal 2008 and we do not expect this to change in the near term.